SciML/SciMLDocs/docs/src/showcase/ode_types.md

 ### Simple pendulum: Arbitrary amplitude

-Now that we know how to solve differential equations involving numbers with uncertainties we can solve the simple pendulum problem without any approximation.
-This time the differential equation to solve is the following:
+Now that we know how to solve differential equations involving numbers with uncertainties, we can solve the simple pendulum problem without any approximation.
+This time, the differential equation to solve is the following:

 ```math